 Of course, the amount depends on whether you work with local freelancers or remotely (hourly rates might differ; the sum will vary).

 You can trust the team at that company.
 They have skills, knowledge, and resources to meet and/or exceed your expectations.
 There is no need to manage different individuals on your own.
 You have the whole team managed by a dedicated project manager and you can count on this person to keep their promises.
-You get an MVP done properly and within agreed time frame.
+You get an MVP done properly and within the agreed time frame.

 Depending on a region, the hourly rate ranges from $100 – $250 per one specialist (North America) or $25 – $45 (Eastern Europe).
-Assuming teams from different regions spend the same 22 work days, 8 working hours, the average estimates for MVP development using a local agency will be between $45,000 – $65,000.
+Based on the teams spending the same 22 workdays, 8 working hours, the average estimates for MVP development using a local agency will be between $45,000 – $65,000.
 MVP costs using outsourcing MVP development services will be between $17,000 – $30,000.

 Thus, we see that the approximate MVP pricing might be:

-- ~ $12,500 USD if you go with freelancers
+- ~ $12,500 USD if you choose freelancers.

-- ~ $17,000 – $30,000 USD if you prefer onshore/offshore outsourcing
+- ~ $17,000 – $30,000 USD if you choose onshore/offshore outsourcing

-- ~ $45,000 – $65,000 USD if you work with a US-based company
+- ~ $45,000 – $65,000 USD if you choose a US-based company

 2 How does project scope affect the MVP price?